-The Volcano Marathon ® is organised by Polar Running Adventures.
-In addition to organising one of the highest marathons in the world, Polar Running Adventures organises the world's most northerly marathon, the North Pole Marathon®, the world's most southerly marathon, the Antarctic Ice Marathon® and the World Marathon Challenge® (7 Marathons, 7 Continents, 7 Days).
-Working with a network of associate specialists, including the word's foremost polar logistics experts, the company delivers world class events in the most remote parts of the planet.
+The Volcano Marathon ® is organised by Global Running Adventures, Inc. In addition to organising the world's highest desert marathon, Global Running Adventures organises the world's most northerly marathon, the North Pole Marathon®, the world's most southerly marathon, the Antarctic Ice Marathon® and the World Marathon Challenge® (7 Marathons, 7 Continents, 7 Days).
+Working with a network of associate specialists, including the word's foremost logistics experts, the company delivers world class events in the most remote parts of the planet.